nestybox/sysbox/README.md

 Sysbox enables Docker containers to act as virtual servers capable of running software such as Systemd, Docker, and Kubernetes in them, **seamlessly and securely**.
-This implies the ability for these containers to run inner containers (nested) while providing strong isolation from the underlying host.
+This allows you to use containers in new ways, and provides a faster, more efficient, and more portable alternative to virtual machines in many scenarios.

 Prior to Sysbox, running such software in a container required you to create complex images, custom entrypoints, special volume mounts, and very unsecure